 Indicated by a double zig-zag line the full grill provides you with a larger cooking area.
 Apart from using your grill for bacon, sausages or toast, it's also useful to brown off the top of a lasagne, pizza, or any other dish that needs a bit of colour to make it look done.

 Not every oven has this.
 If yours does the symbol is a snowflake with a drop of water beneath it.
 No heat is introduced but the fan switches on to circulate cold air away from your frozen food, speeding up the defrosting process.

-Not every oven offers a self clean function and since this is a relatively modern feature symbols vary.
-A series of black circles or diamonds of decreasing size from top to bottom of the square is commonly used to indicate self cleaning.
+Not every oven offers a self-clean function and since this is a relatively modern feature symbol vary.
+A series of black circles or diamonds of decreasing size from top to bottom of the square is commonly used to indicate self-cleaning.
 Alternatively, you may have a setting that shows a P which stands for pyrolytic (meaning heat) cleaning.

-While eliminating the need to manually clean an oven sounds like a blessing, it's not be an unmixed one.
-Heating an oven to 500°C puts a lot of strain on the elements and any experienced technician will tell you that using the self clean feature is a common precursor to calls for oven repairs.
-That's not to say that you should avoid it totally, but do check your appliance handbook, follow the instructions carefully, and don't be tempted to use the self clean feature just before a big party when you really need your oven to be operating properly.
+While eliminating the need to manually clean an oven sounds like a blessing, it's not an unmixed one.
+Heating an oven to 500°C puts a lot of strain on the elements and any experienced technician will tell you that using the self-clean feature is a common precursor to calls for oven repairs.
+That's not to say that you should avoid it totally, but do check your appliance handbook, follow the instructions carefully, and don't be tempted to use the self-clean feature just before a big party when you really need your oven to be operating properly.